 The Office of Professional Medical Conduct (OPMC) monitors compliance with Profile reporting requirements.
-The OPMC initiated nearly 2,100 investigations of physicians who had not initiated or updated their profile in 2017, approximately 200 more than in 2016.
-Additionally, OPMC closed over 2,300 investigations in 2017, achieving 98.5% profile initiation or update compliance for that group.
-The New York State Board for Professional Medical Conduct (Board) issued penalties against three physicians for failure to comply with physician profile regulations.
-These actions included a suspension, a fine and a preclusion from the practice of medicine.
+The OPMC initiated over 1,700 investigations of physicians who had not initiated or updated their profile in 2018, approximately 400 less than in 2017.
+Additionally, OPMC closed over 1,900 investigations in 2018, achieving 99.1% profile initiation or update compliance for that group.
 Since 2008, when OPMC took over management of the Profile, the Board has issued 10 actions against physicians for failing to comply with Profile requirements, primarily because of the success in achieving physician compliance.